 In accordance with the constitution, the total number of members of the House of Representatives must be as nearly as practicable double that of the Senate.
-Correspondingly, in terms of the Constitution and the Representation Act 1905-1938, from the date of the 1949 elections the number of members in the House of Representatives was increased from 74 to 121 (excluding the members for the internal Territories).
-As the States are represented in the House of Representatives on a population basis, the numbers were increased as follows :--New South Wales--from 28 to 47; Victoria-- 20 to 33; Queensland---10 to 18; South Australia--6 to 10; Western Australia-5 to 8; Tasmania--5, no increase; total--74 to 121.
+Consequently, in terms of the Constitution and the Representation Act 1905-1938, from the date of the 1949 elections the number of members in the House of Representatives was increased from 74 to 121 (excluding the members for the internal Territories).
+As the States are represented in the House of Representatives on a population basis, the numbers were increased as follows:-New South Wales-from 28 to 47; Victoria-from 20 to 33; Queensland-from 10 to 18; South Australia-from 6 to 10; and Western Australia-from 5 to 8.
+Tasmania's representation remained at 5 and the total was increased from 74 to 121.
 The increase in the number of members of Parliament necessitated a redistribution of seats and a redetermination of electoral boundaries.
 This was carried out by Distribution Commissioners in each State on a quota basis, but taking into account community or diversity of interest, means of communication, physical features, existing boundaries of divisions and sub-divisions, and State electoral boundaries.